socomsystems/documentation/admin_manual/configuration_user/two_factor-auth.rst

 You can enable 2FA by installing and enabling a 2FA app like TOTP which works with Google Authenticator and compatible apps.
-The apps are available in the Nextcloud App store so by navigating there and clicking **enable** for the app you want, 2FA will be installed and enabled on your Nextcloud server.
+The apps are available in the cyfrSpaces App store so by navigating there and clicking **enable** for the app you want, 2FA will be installed and enabled on your cyfrSpaces server.

 .. figure:: ../images/2fa-app-install.png